Ernest K. Gann: Literary career

 Gann described his writing methods as torturous; he would often literally chain himself to his desk until he finished a certain amount of text.
 He suffered long periods of writer's block, and frequently worried that he would run out of ideas.
 Despite his successful career, he continued to have strong feelings of self-doubt and often expressed surprise at the critical praise he received.

 Gann's major works include the novel The High and the Mighty and his aviation memoir Fate Is the Hunter (regarded by many as one of the best-ever books about aviation).
 Notes and short stories scribbled during long layovers on his journeys across the North Atlantic became the source for his first serious fiction novel, Island in the Sky (1944), which was inspired by an actual Arctic rescue mission.
 It became an immediate best-seller as did Blaze of Noon (1946), a story about early airmail operations.
 His comprehensive autobiography entitled A Hostage to Fortune was published in 1978.

 Although many of his 21 best-selling novels reveal Gann's devotion to aviation, others, including Twilight for the Gods, and Fiddler's Green display his love of the sea.
 His experiences as a fisherman, skipper and sailor, all contributed storylines and depth to his nautical fiction.
 He later wrote a memoir of his sailing life named Song of the Sirens.

 Gann wrote, or adapted from his books, the stories and screenplays for several movies and television shows.
 For some of these productions he also served as a consultant and technical adviser during filming.
 Although it received positive reviews, Gann was displeased with the movie version of Fate Is the Hunter, and removed his name from the credits.
 (He later lamented that this decision cost him a "fortune" in royalties, as the movie played repeatedly on television for years afterward.)
 He wrote the story for the television miniseries Masada, based on The Antagonists, and the story for the 1980 Walt Disney movie, The Last Flight of Noah's Ark.

 Painting

 Gann had a chicken coop on his Red Mill farm converted into an artist studio and writing office.
 He painted nautical scenes and aviation related paintings.
 Some of the dust jackets on his novels feature his original art work.
-Gann considered painting his "second career" and hoped to inspire other senior citizens to continue the pursuit of their interests.
+Gann considered painting as his "second career" and hoped to inspire other senior citizens to continue the pursuit of their interests.